tommy-mor/spy/readme.md

 ## How It Works: Before and After

 **spy** is a macro that transforms your code to define all local variables globally.
-Here’s what happens:
+Here's what happens:

 ### Before (your code):